ashishkrb7/chatgpt/docs/Chatbot.md

 print(response)
 ```

     To get to the other side!
-Verily, a most comical jest!
+Aye, that be a classic, but it doth never fail to amuse.